 Hatching lines in parallel look neat and tidy.
 I tend to draw diagonals from left to right and that style carried over the whole drawing gives it some coherence.

 If I want to darken an area I can cross-hatch the other way, in a reverse diagonal, from right to left.

 If the shading lines are neither parallel nor directional the marks join badly.
 The blotches look patchy, uncoordinated, and dirty.
 It can work if you deliberately want that effect, otherwise, it’s a dog’s dinner.

 Some people stipple with small dots, I don’t see why you would want to, not with graphite pencil.
 I create a stipple effect by lightly shading with the side of a pencil over textured paper.

-Graphite can be blended with paper stumps, cotton buds, and soft brushes.
+Graphite can be blended with paper stumps, cotton buds, and soft blending brushes (affiliate links).
 It looks great for subtle gradations of tone.
-It’s particularly useful for skin tones and can be removed entirely if you go wrong.
+It’s particularly useful for skin tones and can be removed entirely if you go wrong.]